Preview Changes will not be visible to customers until published.

 This means a big boost in operational and billing efficiency, as well as a more consistent and reliable experience for firm advisors using AdvicePay!

-General Settings
+General Settings before Workflows

 Note: When getting started with Engagements, by default, all Offices will have access to Engagements.
-The default Engagement at the top of the Engagement page under General is not used as part of this setting for Offices and Segmented workflows.
+The default Engagement at the top of the Engagement page is not used as part of this setting for Offices and Segmented workflows.
 You must create a brand new Engagement to begin Segmenting workflows for designated Offices.

 1. To create a Segmented workflow for Advisors, it all begins with Offices.
 Navigate to the left sidebar under Accounts > Offices > Add Office.

 2. If your Segmented Engagement workflow requires eSignature, make sure to have it turned on within your AdvicePay account during this step.
-To turn on eSignature, navigate to Firm Settings > eSignature > toggle "on," and connect with AdvicePay (e.g. enable DocuSign or enable DropBox Sign).
+To turn on eSignature, navigate to Firm Settings > eSignature > toggle "on," and connect with AdvicePay (e.g. enable DocuSign or enable Dropbox Sign).

 • "All" allows all firm users to see and use the eSignature feature.